-In general, cooperation exists between other government agencies and the principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritagebut there are still deficiencies.
+All principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritage are effectively cooperating with other government agencies.

-7.3 - How effectively do different levels of government cooperate in the identification, protection, conservation and presentation of
+7.3 - How effectively do different levels of government cooperate in the identification, protection, conservation and presentation of cultural and/or natural heritage?

 Culture Nature There is no cooperation between different levels of government for the identification, protection, conservation and presentation of cultural and/or natural heritage.
 There is limited cooperation between different levels of government for the identification, protection, conservation and presentation of cultural and/or natural heritage.
-In general, cooperation exists between different levels of government for identification, protection, conservation and presentation of cultural and/or natural heritage but there are still deficiencies. × Different levels of government cooperate effectively for the identification, protection, conservation and presentation of cultural and/or natural heritage.
+In general, cooperation exists between different levels of government for identification, protection, conservation and presentation of cultural and/or natural heritagebut there are still deficiencies.
+Different levels of government cooperate effectively for the identification, protection, conservation and presentation of cultural and/or natural heritage. × ×